 There are numerous events and activities arranged by the Tourist Office through the ski season, with highlights including the stunning 'Village de Noel' during the Christmas period, firework shows, music, kid's games, guided historic tours and much more!
 They all help to generate a wonderful vibe around town during the winter months.

 If you want to explore our wonderful natural environment but you can't ski, don't want to ski, or just fancy a change, then we'd highly recommend snowshoeing.
 There are serval marked trails around Samoëns and Morillon, up on the Col de Joux Plane, or at the Cirque du Fer-a-Cheval in Sixt.
 Alternatively, if you're looking for maximum adventure then hire a guide and they'll help you to get the most from our mountains.
 How about an evening exploring the forests above Samoëns under the stars, followed by a delicious fondue in a Yurt?
-We highly recommend it!

 Yes, you read that correctly.
 Nunayak are providing the first ever winter river descent in France, from Sixt to Samoëns.
 They provide all the equipment to ensure you stay safe and warm!
 More info

 There are so many things to do in the valley away from the ski pistes!
 For a comprehensive list, check out our non-ski activities page.